The evolution of a brand

 Tigers #101 was their first brand.
 It was the least expensive.
-Initially it was issued with a generic Russell & Morgan Ace of Spades without a brand name or tiger motif, which also appeared on the box.
+Initially it was issued with a generic Russell & Morgan Ace of Spades without a brand name or tiger motif, even on the box.
 Later issues had a “Tigers No.101” branded Ace of Spades and box.
 In 1885 the Russell & Morgan Printing Company was formed to succeed Russell, Morgan & Co and in 1891 the company name was changed to The United States Printing Co.

 In 1894 The United States Playing Card Company was incorporated to hold all the playing card manufacturing operations.
 This sequence of events can be followed in the inscriptions on the Aces of Spades below.